Parking Lot Vigilantes Abuse Woman in Florida

 Besides verbal abuse, she has found nasty notes on her car, bent windshield wipers, snapped antennas and broken side mirrors.
 It’s important for Mizrahi, 52, to park in handicapped spaces close to the stores because she suffers short-term memory loss and often forgets where she’s parked.

-Because she shows no outward signs of a disability some parking lot vigilantes think she’s a fraud who is taking away a handicapped parking space from someone with a legitimate disability.
+Because she shows no outward signs of disability some parking lot vigilantes think she’s a fraud who is taking away a handicapped parking space from someone with a legitimate disability.

 Wayne Connell, president and founder of the Invisible Disabilities Association said that this reaction is quite common.
 He stated, “I’ve heard of people getting keyed, getting screamed at.
 They’ll give you a dirty look.
 We hear this over and over and over.
 To be ridiculed while you’re parking – sometimes what people say hurts more than the illness.”